-- Support for agriculture as an industry that will encourage a strong agricultural economy to continue in the Central Valley;
+- Actions that support agriculture as an industry so that a strong agricultural economy can continue in the Central Valley;

-- The development in each Central Valley county of a unified countywide plan (involving the county and cities) with specific agricultural and urban policies;
+- The use of unified countywide plans with clear agricultural and urban policies;

-- Amendments and use of the California Environmental Quality Act (CEQA) to provide more thorough and consistent environmental evaluation when proposals to convert important agricultural land to non-agricultural uses occur;
+- Amendments to the California Environmental Quality Act that provide more thorough and consistent environmental evaluation when proposals to convert important agricultural land to non-agricultural uses occur;

 - Policies and incentives that keep urban uses in urban areas and encourage city-centered development by using existing urbanized land more efficiently through infill, higher density development, and revitalization of existing urban areas;